term-world/syllabus-template/CONTRIBUTING.md

 Once complete, click `Mark as resolved` followed by `Commit merge`, and the changes on the branch will be joined with the `main` branch!

+### Collaborative reflection

+On many group assignments there will be a `reflection` file.
+After the assignment is completed, each member of your group will respond to questions posed about the assignment.
+To do this your group should create one branch called `reflection` to capture your work on this section of the assignment; all members should contribute to the same branch.

 ## Making an improvement proposal

 This assignment begins your opportunity to propose and improve the world of `term-world` at-large.
 For this assignment, proposals may include making graphics to improve the `bodega` site experience, creating new items or actions in the `traffic-circle` itself or another assignment-related improvement not contemplated in the prior narrow categories.